junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "Four thousand years ago," Dean puts the half-eaten pie down, too distracted to continue now.
 "That can't possibly be right.
 Does the word 'pie' even exist?
 Wait, Egypt, they don't even speak English!"

-"They were not called pie yet, but does a rose stop being pretty when it's not called rose?"
+"They were not called 'pie' yet, but does a rose stop being pretty or smelling the same when it's not called rose?"
 Cas retorts.

 Dean is muted for a second.
 "Fair.
 But how do you know?
 You just said you can't taste anything now."

 Cas shifts slightly in the passenger seat, "That's what I heard.
-Do you want to go and validate if it's true?"
+Do you want to go and validate personally if it's true?"

 "Do I want --" Dean straightens his back, "Let me get this straight.
-Are you seriously asking if I want to time travel to *four thousand years ago* to see if a pie at that time is *THE best* pie in the whole world?"
+Are you seriously asking if I want to time travel to *four thousand years ago* to see if a *pie* at that time is *THE best pie* in the whole world of all the time?"

 Cas blinks, almost shyly, "Yes."